Separation of Infrared and Bulk in Thermal QCD

-Eigenmodes with $\lambda$ up to $\sim 500\,$MeV were computed for all $L$ in Table~\ref{Tab:setup}.
-Densities $\rho(\lambda)$ were renormalized in $\overline{\textrm{MS}}$ at 2 GeV, using $Z_m \!=\!Z^{-1}_S \!=\!
+Eigenmodes with $\lambda$ up to $\approx \!500$ MeV were computed for ensembles in Table~\ref{Tab:setup}.
+Densities $\rho(\lambda)$ were calculated and renormalized in $\overline{\textrm{MS}}$ at 2 GeV, using $Z_m \!=\!Z^{-1}_S \!=\!
 0.907(26)$ obtained by interpolating the results at 11 UV cutoffs~\cite{He:2022lse}.
-We wish to focus on a temperature in the range $200 \!<\!
+Our main interest is the temperature range $200 \!<\!
 T \!<\!
 250$~MeV, where the system was originally predicted to reach the IR phase at certain $T_\fir$.
-In Fig.~\ref{fig:densities} we show $\rho(\lambda)$ at $T \!=\!234~$MeV.
-The striking bimodal structure exhibits features previously associated with IR phase~\cite{Alexandru:2019gdm}, including a fully-formed region of severe depletion.
-We also include the $T\!\simeq\!0$ result from identical simulation setup on $48^3 \times 96$ lattice and $\rho(\lambda)$ obtained using stochastic estimator~\cite{Cossu:2016eqs}.
-The difference is indeed quite remarkable.
-Note that, for large enough $\lambda$, the two densities come together which is expected for all $T \!\ll\!
-1/a$.
+In Fig.~\ref{fig:densities} we show $\rho(\lambda)$ at $T \!=\!234~$MeV (red circles).
+The striking bimodal structure exhibits features previously associated with IR phase~\cite{Alexandru:2019gdm}, including a fully-formed region of mode depletion: the plateau.
+For comparison, we also show densities at $T \!=\!
+187\,$MeV (green crosses) and $T \!\simeq\!
+0~$MeV (black triangles).
+The three simulations were performed in the same lattice setup and at identical parameters except for $n_T \!=\!
+8,10,96$ respectively, which controls the temperature.
+The changes in the displayed sequence of Dirac spectra are thus exclusively due to the changing level of thermal agitation.
+In fact, the three cases illustrate three thermal regimes of Ref.~\cite{Alexandru:2019gdm} in terms of IR-bulk separation.
+Indeed, the $T \!\simeq\!
+0$ case showcases the domain $0 \!\le\!
+T \!<\!
+T_A$ ($T_A \!\approx\!
+T_c \!\approx\!
+155\,$MeV) where IR and bulk are not meaningfully separable.
+At $T \!=\!
+187\,$MeV, the system is inside the finite transition regime $T_A \!<\!
+T < T_\fir$ where the separation process effectively starts at $T_A$ and becomes complete at $T_\fir$ which is the onset of IR phase.
+At $T \!=\!234~$MeV, IR and bulk seem fully separated (IR phase), consistently with the original estimate $T_\fir \in (200,250)\,$MeV~\cite{Alexandru:2019gdm}.

+{The inset of Fig.~\ref{fig:densities} shows the comparison of densities at $T\!=\!234$ and $187\,$MeV in a log-log plot of deep IR on the largest common volume.
+A line sloped as $\lambda^{-1}$ is also shown to guide the eye.
+Note that below about $0.5\,$MeV (well below {our light-quark mass, which is 3.6(2) MeV~\cite{Hu:2023jet} in the renormalization scheme also used for $\lambda$ and $\rho(\lambda)$}), the behavior at $T \!=\!
+234\,$MeV approximately adheres to the IR rise of density corresponding to $p \GtrApprox -1$, while at $T\!=\!187\,$MeV there is a clear tendency to level off.
+This aspect thus also points toward two different kinds of thermal states. }

+{Although the above considerations are quite cogent, they are too qualitative to make sharp statements about the situation at hand.
+We thus turn to the non-analyticity aspect of IR phase~\cite{Alexandru:2019gdm, Alexandru:2021pap, Alexandru:2021xoi}, which at present uses the IR dimension function $d_\fir(\lambda,T)$ as its basic tool.
+In pure-glue QCD, $d_\fir(\lambda,T)$ becomes non-analytic (discontinuous) at $\lambda \!=\!
+0$~\cite{Alexandru:2021pap, Alexandru:2021xoi} upon crossing into the IR phase.
+Since IR dimension is a global characteristic of modes, we also expect it to be a very robust indicator of phase changes it reflects.
+Indeed, we will provide evidence that the innate difference between $T \!=\!
+187$ and $234\,$MeV is cleanly revealed in this way. }